-Figure 3.
-Example of pico-injections of around 15 pL of dark liquid into droplets passing the side channel.
-Scale bar: $50~\mu m.^{[6,34]}$
+Figure 3: Example of pico-injections of ca. 15 pL of dark liquid into droplets passing the side-channel; scale bar is 50 $\mu m^{[6,34]}$

 In addition to offering novel methods for the creation of synthetic compartments, microfluidic systems can also provide a means to handle lipid vesicles for subsequent analyses.
-Devices with pairs of PDMS posts make use of the hydrodynamic forces within microfluidic channels to immobilize single or pairs of GUVs.[35]
-Individual pressure-controlled chambers designed on-chip provide an additional level of confinement for the fast and reliable control of chemicals flowing around the GUV, which is useful for parallelized longterm studies.[36]
+Devices with pairs of PDMS posts make use of the hydrodynamic forces within microfluidic channels to immobilize single or pairs of GUVs.^[35] Individual pressure-controlled chambers designed on chip provide an additional level of confinement for the fast and reliable control of chemicals flowing around the GUV, usable for parallelized long-term studies.^[36]